Liberation Day (with Soumaya Keynes)

 And

-Because you're looking at your Chinese competitors and thinking, hang on, we've got to respond to price signals and they don't have to, and that's very unpleasant for us.
+if you're a company in a different country trying to compete with that that's very tough for you to take right because you're looking at your Chinese competitors and thinking hang on we've got to respond to price signals and they don't have to and that's very unpleasant for us right and so so there is a you know a theory that that

-If you think that is a problem though, you should probably do all of the boring, sensible things that, you know, like working with your friends that people have been saying they should do for quite a long time.
+If you think that is a problem, though, you should probably do all of the boring, sensible things that, you know, like working with your friends that people have been saying they should do for quite a long time.

+Because America is important, right?
+It is a very important player.
 American consumers buy a lot of stuff.

 They really matter in the global economy, but they're not everything, right?